-Using U-Boot to debrick your KVM¶
+Using U-Boot to unbrick your KVM¶

 If you bricked your KVM due to some DIY projects or flashing a wrong firmware, your KVM may not be able to power up properly.
 In this case, you can re-install the firmware by using U-Boot failsafe.